Posts

 Image

-Authentic Nigerian Jollof Rice The ultimate West African party dish with rich tomato-pepper sauce and aromatic spices Prep: 15 mins Cook: 30 mins Total: 45 mins Servings: 6 Quick Answer: Nigerian Jollof Rice is a one-pot West African dish made with rice, tomatoes, peppers, and spices.
+Authentic Nigerian Jollof Rice Recipe - African Food Recipes Authentic Nigerian Jollof Rice The ultimate West African party dish with rich tomato-pepper sauce and aromatic spices Prep: 15 mins Cook: 30 mins Total: 45 mins Servings: 6 Quick Answer: Nigerian Jollof Rice is a one-pot West African dish made with rice, tomatoes, peppers, and spices.
 It's known for its vibrant red color and smoky flavor, often served at parties and celebrations.
 Cooking time: 45 minutes.
 Jollof rice is the ultimate West African party dish that sparks friendly rivalry between Nigeria, Ghana, and Senegal.
 This authentic Nigerian version delivers perfectly cooked rice infused with a rich tomato-pepper sauce and aromatic spices.
-Ingredients 2 cups long-grain parboiled rice ...
+Ingredients ...